HackRU/sledge/docs/protocol.md

 Must be sent by an admin.

 Adds a hack to the database.
+A `transient-response` is sent on completion.

 ### `add-judge`

 Must be sent by an admin.

 Adds a judge to the database.
+A `transient-response` is sent on completion.

 ### `add-superlative`

 Must be sent by an admin.

 Adds a superlative to the database.
+A `transient-response` is sent on completion.

 ### `authenticate`